CNRResistanceAntibiotic/CGST/README.md

 Create a folder for analysis and copy the output final CGST files of the wanted strains.

+The analysis can only done on 5 strains or more.

 ```
 mkdir analysis_CGST
 cp /detection_folder_output/detection_*/*_output_final analysis_CGST